Picardy: Modern era

 In the 15th century, the government (military region) of Picardy was created.
 This became a new administrative region of France, separate from what was historically defined as Picardy.
 The new Picardy included the Somme département, the northern half of the Aisne département and a small fringe in the north of the Oise département.

 In 1557, Picardy was invaded by Habsburg forces under the command of Emmanuel Philibert, Duke of Savoy.
-After a seventeen-day siege, St. Quentin would be ransacked, while Noyon would be burned by the Habsburg army.
+After a seventeen-day siege, St. Quentin was ransacked, while Noyon was burned by the Habsburg army.

 In the early 18th century, an infectious disease similar to English sweat originated from the region and spread across France.
 It was called Suette des picards or Picardy sweat.

 Sugar beet was introduced by Napoleon I during the Napoleonic Wars in the 19th century in order to counter the United Kingdom which had seized the sugar islands possessed by France in the Caribbean.
 The sugar industry has continued to play a prominent role in the economy of the region.

 One of the most significant historical events to occur in Picardy was the series of battles fought along the Somme during World War I. From September 1914 to August 1918, four major battles, including the Battle of the Somme, were fought by British, Commonwealth, French and German forces in the fields of Northern Picardy.